Shiyao-611/wesley-shiyao.wang.github.io/_pages/includes/intro.md

 - Gender Differences in Positions: Evidence from Civil Servants Recruitment , *with Hanyu Zhu and Junjian Yi*, **Forthcoming**

-- 100 years of Deep v.s.
-Shallow Stereotype Change in Word Embeddings, *with Joshua Jackson and Xuechunzi Bai*, **Forthcoming**
+- Research on Computational Analysis of Ethnic Stereotypes Using Word Embeddings, *with Joshua Jackson and Xuechunzi Bai*, **Forthcoming**